-Ugandan shillings is the offical national currency.
+Ugandan shillings is the official national currency.

-Dollars are also acceptable in some high end places but for your day to day transaction, it is better to use shillings not to be cheated in regards with forex.
+Dollars are also acceptable in some high-end places but for your day to day transaction, it is better to use shillings not to be cheated in regards with forex.

-Credit cards are highly acceptable in many high end places aswell.
+Credit cards are highly acceptable in many high-end places as well.

 Like it, pin it?